aanunez/aanunez.io/README.md

 * Small screen nav bar is broken, removing all divs under the menu comment fixes it.
 [Example working code](https://alpinetoolbox.com/examples/navbar)

-* Remove "Quick Links" from cms and replace with the contact links on home page.

 * Resume

 ### Local Deploy